activeeos/nodeos-monitor/README.md

 nodes are vying to be.
 This is the key that's used in building the distributed lock on Etcd.
 All nodes must be configured with the identical `failover-group` setting.

+### Process Monitoring

+The `nodeos-monitor` process keep an instance of `nodeos` as a subprocess.
+However, it also needs monitoring in case it malfunctions with something like systemd, Docker, or Kubernetes.
+Currently, there's a docker-compose lab environment which should be useful for doing this configuration--please see `docker-compose.yaml` for details.

+More configuration examples should be coming soon!